makerdao/community/governance/polls/templates/Generic/$GenericIRV - $date_MONTH_DD,_YYYY.md

 ## Review

 The community can vote in this poll to rank their support of the following options:

-* $A_Detailed
+- $A_Detailed
-* $B_Detailed
+- $B_Detailed
-* $C_Detailed
+- $C_Detailed
-* $D_Detailed
+- $D_Detailed

 Please review the discussion [thread]($discussion_link) to help inform your position before voting.

 ## Outcomes

 **If a non-'Abstain' option receives more votes than each other option (excluding 'Abstain') and the votes for that option exceed 50% of the total votes cast then that option is deemed the winner and the following actions will be taken:**

-* If the winner represents a change from the status quo, this change will be included in an upcoming Executive Vote.
+- If the winner represents a change from the status quo, this change will be included in an upcoming Executive Vote.
-* It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
+- It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
-* If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.
+- If the Executive Vote passes, then these changes will become active in the Sky Protocol after the [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.9.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) has expired.

 **If no option has enough votes to exceed 50% of the total votes cast, then no further actions will be taken at this time.**